roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Excellent, Lydia."

-Upon a mutter, Hinagiku tapped a graphical keyboard.
+Upon a murmur, Hinagiku tapped a graphical keyboard.
-And after waiting for awhile,
+And, after waiting for a short while,

 "How can I help you?"